CODE-SUBMIT/dataset2/README.md

 5.The LCSF dataset office will provide the data when your signed Consent Form has been received.

-6.The high-resolution layout rendering image data will be provided if LCSF Dataset Co., Ltd. allows it to be used for your purpose.
-To apply for use, after being provided with the LCSF Dataset, follow the instructions posted on the data download site.
+6.The high-resolution layout rendering image data will be provided if LCSF dataset Co., Ltd. allows it to be used for your purpose.
+To apply for use, after being provided with the LCSF dataset, follow the instructions posted on the data download site.

 ## Data provision
-The data will be provided by downloading from the LCSF Dataset Web server.
+The data will be provided by downloading from the LCSF dataset web server.

 ## Usage report, etc.
-You are required to give LCSF Dataset Co., Ltd. notice in advance of any press releases or media interviews regarding research results.Please submit a report on publications at conferences and in journals every year in response to a request from the LCSF DATASET office.Before a private company employee joins the laboratory or your laboratory starts a new collaboration with a private company after signing the Consent Form, please consult with the LCSF dataset office well in advance.
+You are required to give LCSF dataset Co., Ltd. notice in advance of any press releases or media interviews regarding research results.
+Please submit a report on publications at conferences and in journals every year in response to a request from the LCSF dataset office.Before a private company employee joins the laboratory or your laboratory starts a new collaboration with a private company after signing the Consent Form, please consult with the LCSF dataset office well in advance.

 ## Application documents
 1.[Application Form](https://github.com/CODE-SUBMIT/dataset2/blob/main/application_LCSF_dataset.pdf)